solararcade/solararcade.github.io/readme.md

 ### Disclaimer:

-Lots and lots of credit goes towards the Parcoil Network for this project, they have a <a href="[url](https://github.com/parcoil/nativelite)">GitHub repository</a> which you can fork and make a game website of your own.
+Lots and lots of credit goes towards the Parcoil Network for this project, they have a [GitHub repository](https://github.com/parcoil/nativelite) which you can fork and make a game website of your own.
 Thanks a ton :D